 Oysters taste great and make excellent hors d’oeuvres when I have dinner parties, but as for the prep work involved, I put them right up there with crab legs for being irritatingly difficult.

 Shucking an oyster requires some practice.
 You want to use enough strength to pry back the hinge and tear the oyster away from the shell, while still being delicate enough not to break the oyster.

 So what is “shucking an oyster” anyways?

-Shucking an oyster is when you take your oyster knife and pry open the oyster shells to reach the meat that is inside of it.
+Shucking an oyster is when you take your oyster knife and pry open the oyster shells to reach the meat that is inside it.
 It can be a little tricky.
 So your best bet is to pick up a knife specially made for shucking oysters.
 With a good knife and a bit of practice, getting to the good part gets easier.
 Let’s look at a few top choices for knives made just for shucking oysters.